Ratnakar (film): Soundtrack

+Ratnakar's soundtrack contains five songs composed by Zubeen Garg, and was released under the newly Assamese record label Dhwani Records.
+Songs were sung by Zubeen Garg, Gayatri Hazarika, Harchita Bhattacharya, Satabdi Borah, Navanita Sharma, Jashua Queah, and Synicah.

 Reception

 Box office

 Ratnakar was released on 11 October 2019 in 59 theatres in Assam and 11 theatres in Delhi, Mumbai, Pune, Bangalore and Hyderabad.
 The film had a positive audience response, with almost 80-percent theatre capacity during its first three days.
 It grossed ₹42 lakh on its opening day, the highest gross for an Assamese film to date.
 On the film's second day, it grossed ₹49.5 lakh.
 It earned ₹55 lakh and ₹43 lakh on its third and fourth days, respectively, bringing its total gross to ₹1.89 crore.
 The film earned a total of ₹3.31 crore in its first week, the Assamese film industry's highest first-week gross.
 After earning ₹68 lakh on 21 October 2019 (a Sunday), the film had a 10-day gross of ₹4.95 crore.
 It earned ₹6.63 crore in two weeks, an Assamese box-office record.
 According to Ratnakar's distributors, the film netted ₹9.23 crore by 14 November 2019.;